New Jersey Woman Accused Of Holding Her Housekeeper Hostage For 10 Years, Forcing The Woman To Marry Her

 Alia Imad Faleh Al Hunaity, who is also known as Alia Al Qaterneh, was arraigned in federal court in Camden on Wednesday, December 12.
 Federal prosecutors allege that Hunaity forced the victim to work for nine years without pay, per North Jersey.

 It is alleged that Hunaity brought the Sri Lankan into the United States in 2009.
 The victim was brought in via a temporary visa for domestic work.
 Hunaity then caused her to overstay her visa.
-The victim then stayed illegally in the country, and resided at Hunaity’s home exclusively for more than nine years.
+The victim then stayed illegally in the country and resided at Hunaity’s home exclusively for more than nine years.

 The Sri Lankan national was then forced to work without pay.
 Per New York Post, the indictment alleges that Hunaity forced the housekeeper to work without pay.
 She did this “by means of threats of serious harm” and “threatened abuse of law and legal process.”

 Not only did Hunaity enslave the housekeeper, but federal prosecutors say that she also limited the victim’s interaction with the outside world.
-This left the Sri Lankan was then left with very few options at her disposal as her access to other people was severely limited.
+This left the Sri Lankan with very few options at her disposal as her access to other people was severely limited.

 Criminal investigations, business audits & arrests by ICE HSI special agents & auditors surged in fiscal year 2018 compared to the previous year, following a commitment made by ICE in late 2017 to step up its worksite enforcement efforts across the country https://t.co/VOeZxqgF9t pic.twitter.com/HY38TzYS3r